Smertig/banana/docs/api/tg/methods/answer_callback_query.rst

    ``callback`` is any callable object accepting ``expected<boolean_t>``.

    Use this method to send answers to callback queries sent from inline keyboards.
 The answer will be displayed to the user as a notification at the top of the chat screen or as an alert.
 On success, True is returned.
 Alternatively, the user can be redirected to the specified Game URL.
-For this option to work, you must first create a game for your bot via @Botfather and accept the terms.
+For this option to work, you must first create a game for your bot via @BotFather and accept the terms.
 Otherwise, you may use links like t.me/your_bot?start=XXXX that open your bot with a parameter.

 .. cpp:struct:: answer_callback_query_args_t